March 9, 2023

-How Needletech Can Help with Supply Chain Resilience and Capacity Building
+How Arrotek Can Help with Supply Chain Resilience and Capacity Building

-At Needletech, we can help with your supply chain resilience and capacity-building efforts in a number of areas.
+At Arrotek, we can help with your supply chain resilience and capacity-building efforts in a number of areas.
 This includes the supply of our core products – specialty needles, cannulas, and stylets.